-75 years since the end of The Second World War, Clare has been marking the important anniversaries with the BBC, and Sky News.
+75 years since the end of the Second World War, Clare has been marking the important anniversaries with coverage with the BBC, and Sky News.

-October 2019 – Clare helps to launch the Spanish edition of The Woman Who Saved the Children in Madrid.
+Clare helps to launch the Spanish edition of The Woman Who Saved the Children in Madrid & Barcelona, 2019.

-May 2019 – Joely Richardson plays Eglantyne Jebb with Helena Bonham Carter as the judge in a production of The Woman Who Saved the Children at London’s Roundhouse.
+Joely Richardson plays Eglantyne Jebb with Helena Bonham Carter as the judge, in a production of The Woman Who Saved the Children at London’s Roundhouse, 2019

 In May 2019 Clare, broadcaster Natasha Kaplinsky and sculptor Ian Wolter unveil a bronze bust of Eglantyne Jebb at the Royal Albert Hall, 100 years after Save the Children was launched there at the end of the First World War